3 Reasons You Shouldn’t Receive a Tax Refund Next Year

 The weather is warming up, birds are singing, snow is melting and people are smiling.
 You know what that means?
 Tax refund season is in full swing.

 I’m always a bit baffled when folks act like they’ve just won the lottery or received an unexpected bonus when their tax refund arrives.
 I want to shake them and shout, “That was your money in the first place.”
 I know certain people purposely request their employer over-withhold taxes from their paychecks so they receive a big refund every year.
-The average individual income tax refund in 2016 was $2,795, according to the IRS.
+In fact, according to a survey from the American Payroll Association, nearly 45% of Americans say they’d prefer a big refund over a larger paycheck throughout the year.
+As a result, the average individual income tax refund for the 2020 filing season was $2,549, according to the IRS.
 I say that this is a bad idea.

 Check Out: What Americans Do With Their Tax Refunds